shayannikoohemat/MappingLibrary_2021/Tools/indoor_geometry_reconstruction_v2/geometry_modeling/ReadMe.md

 pcm (can take time, so subsampling is recommended) or in CloudCompare by croping the floor and ceiling.
 3. run a connected component analysis (with a point distance of 10 cm).
 You can do this in `pcm> segmentation`.
 Before that set the parameter in `segmentation > edit parameters`.
 4. Remove large pieces of furniture and keep the room layout.
-IF furniture are connected to walls, remove the connection and run conn comp again.
+If furniture are connected to walls, remove the connection and run conn comp again.

 Now you can use this as a reference.